MicrosoftDocs/entra-docs/docs/fundamentals/copilot-security-entra.md

 - **Off-target**: The results don't match expectations.
 - **Report**: The results are harmful in some way.

 Whenever possible, and when the result is **Off-target**, write a few words explaining what can be done to improve the outcome.
-If you entered Intune-specific prompts and the results aren't Intune related, then include that information.
+If you entered Microsoft Entra-specific prompts and the results aren't Microsoft Entra related, then include that information.

 ## Data processing and privacy

-When you interact with the Security Copilot to get Intune data, Security Copilot pulls that data from Intune.
-The prompts, the Intune data that's retrieved, and the output shown in the prompt results is processed and stored within the Security Copilot service.
+When you interact with the Security Copilot to get Microsoft Entra data, Security Copilot pulls that data from Microsoft Entra ID.
+The prompts, the Microsoft Entra data that's retrieved, and the output shown in the prompt results is processed and stored within the Security Copilot service.

 For more information about data privacy in Security Copilot, go to [Privacy and data security in Microsoft Security Copilot](/security-copilot/privacy-data-security).